-A NucleoCounter® detects cells by staining cell nuclei.
+The NucleoCounter® detects cells by staining cell nuclei.
 The cells are made visible using the fluorescent dye DAPI, which is highly specific to DNA, giving accurate detection of cell nuclei even in the presence of cellular debris.
-Cell sampling, fluorescent staining and counting chamber loading are combined into a single workflow by the unique Via1-Cassette™, which is loaded into a NucleoCounter® NC-200™ or NC-3000™ , together calculating total cell count and viability.
+Cell sampling, fluorescent staining and counting chamber loading are combined into a single workflow by our unique cassette technology.
+The cassette is loaded into a NucleoCounter® NC-202™ or NC-3000™, calculating total cell count and viability.

 Save time when counting cells growing on microcarriers

 A comparison of the traditional trypsin digestion method and the NucleoCounter® workflow shows that the NucleoCounter® removes several centrifugation, pipetting and incubation steps.
 The entire cell counting process can be completed in less than five minutes.

 - Lam AT, Chen AK, Li J, et al., (2014), Conjoint propagation and differentiation of human embryonic stem cells to cardiomyocytes in a definedmicrocarrier spinner culture., Stem Cell Res Ther, Sep 15;5(5):11010.1186/scrt498